emerald-dao/beginner-cadence-course/chapter4/day2/README.md

 import Stuff from 0x01
 transaction() {
   prepare(signer: AuthAccount) {
+    // Save the resource to account storage signer.save(<- Stuff.createTest(), to: /storage/MyTestResource)

     // See what I did here?
 I only linked `&Stuff.Test{Stuff.ITest}`, NOT `&Stuff.Test`.
     // Now the public only has access to the things in `Stuff.ITest`. signer.link<&Stuff.Test{Stuff.ITest}>(/public/MyTestResource, target: /storage/MyTestResource)